stephenslab/dsc/README.md

 ```
 git clone https://github.com/stephenslab/dsc.git
 cd dsc
-./setup.sos
+pip install .
 ```

-Or, if you have downloaded it before,
+Or, if you have cloned the repository before,

 ```
 cd dsc
 git pull
-./setup.sos
+pip install .
 ```

 #### Install dscrutils from source